Dreamyfox768/Programming-Projects/AI_chatbot/README.md

 - **Frontend**: Streamlit – For building the interactive UI and visualizing mood data.
 - **Backend**: LangChain – For handling query processing and AI integration.
 - **Language Model**: Ollama – Generates empathetic and relevant responses.
 - **Data Source**: SQLite – Tracks user mood over time.
 Nothing personal will be saved.
 ---
+## License for Langchain, and Streamlit

+- Langchain = Under MIT License
+- Streamlit = Apache 2.0 Lincense
+---

 ## Features & How It Works